certara/pyDarwin/docs/Overview.rst

 In contrast to the traditional downhill/local search, all algorithms implemented in pyDarwin are global search algorithms that are expected to have a greater degree of robustness to local minima than downhill search.
-Note howwever that all search algorithms (with the exception of exhaustive search) make assumptions about the search space.
-While none of the algorithms in pyDarwin assume convexity, none are completely robust, and search spaces can be deceptive.[#f3]_.
+Note however that all search algorithms (with the exception of exhaustive search) make assumptions about the search space.
+While none of the algorithms in pyDarwin assume convexity, none are completely robust, and search spaces can be deceptive [#f3]_ .
 For all algorithms, the basic process is the same, start at one or more random.

+While the global search algoritm provide subtantial protection from a local minimum in the model search, the global search algorithm are typically not very good at finding the one or two final change that results in the best model.
+This is illutrated in :ref:`Genetic Algorithm<GA_desc>` in that the final change likely must be made by mutations, a rare event, not by cross over.
+The solution to this problem in to combined the stength of a global search (robustness to local minima) with the effiency of local downhill, or even local exhaustive search.
+Thus the global search gets close to the final best solution (much like providing good initial estimates to NONMEM), and the local search finds the best solution in that local volume of the search space.

 The search space is key to implementation of each algorithm.
 The overall representation is the same for all algorithms - an n dimensional discrete search space.
 The values in each dimension are then coded into several forms, bit strings and integer string.
 Ultimately, the model is constructed from the integer string, e.g., values for the number of compartment dimenion are 1|2|3.
 However,for GA, this must be coded as bitstring.
-There is one additional representation, refered to as a minimal binary string, which is used for the downhill step.
+There is one additional representation, refered to as a minimal binary string, which is used for the local exhaustive step.

 The overall process is shown in Figure 1 below: